 |Net Loss Per Share||

-Basic loss per common share is computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock outstanding for the period.
-For the calculation of diluted loss per share, the basic weighted average number of shares is increased by the dilutive effect of stock options, restricted stock awards, restricted stock units and Convertible Notes using the treasury stock method, if dilutive.
-No items were included in the computation of diluted loss per share in the three and six months ended June 30, 2016 and 2017 because the Company incurred a net loss attributable to Envestnet, Inc. in each of these periods and therefore these items were considered anti-dilutive.
+Basic net loss per common share is computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock outstanding for the period.
+For the calculation of diluted net loss per share, the basic weighted average number of shares is increased by the dilutive effect of stock options, common warrants, restricted stock awards, restricted stock units and convertible notes using the treasury stock method, if dilutive.

 The following table provides the numerators and denominators used in computing basic and diluted net loss per share attributable to Envestnet, Inc.: